Cargill/splinter-docs/docs/0.6/howto/configuring_rest_api_authorization.md

 requests.

-Biome credentials is a quick and easy way to allow users to login with minimal configuration, and it's on of the supported authentication methods for the [Splinter Admin UI]({% link community/planning/admin_ui.md %}).
+Biome credentials is a quick and easy way to allow users to login with minimal configuration, and it's one of the supported authentication methods for the [Splinter Admin UI]({% link community/planning/admin_ui.md %}).

 Biome credentials can be enabled for the Splinter daemon by specifying the